openhab/openhab-docs/installation/index.md

 # Installation Overview

-openHAB 2 is based on the Eclipse SmartHome framework and is fully written in Java.
+openHAB 2 is fully written in Java.
 As such, it only depends on a Java Virtual Machine, which is available for many platforms. openHAB can be executed on different versions of **macOS** and **Windows** and many different variants of **Linux** (Ubuntu, Raspbian, ...).